WP-API/WP-API/docs/schema.md

 Entities are JSON objects representing internal objects, both abstract and WordPress objects.
 Collections are JSON arrays of Entities.

+This document is for clients and providers wanting to ensure full compliance with the specification.

 Defintions
 ==========